bbli/UNet/README.md

 # README
+This repo holds my implementation of the [UNet](https://arxiv.org/pdf/1505.04597.pdf), as well as the training code(no data) for the parhyale dataset I was using as an undergraduate research in Professor Streichan's biophysics lab at UCSB.
 ## UNET Design Choices
 In the forward method of my UNet, there are some repeated operations that can be easily abstracted into a function.
 I have chosen not to, because I don't find that abstraction necessary, especially if I plan to hook into various parts of the UNet to inspect, rather than just using it as a black box.